PaddlePaddle/Paddle/doc/v2/build_and_install/index_en.rst

-install and compile
+install and Compile
 ==========

 .. _install_steps:

-PaddlePaddle provides various ways of installation for many different users
+PaddlePaddle provides various methods of installation for many different users

-focus on deep learning model development
+Focus on Deep Learning Model Development
 -----------------

 PaddlePaddle provides lots of packages of python wheel , that pip can install: